 By drawing a fractal, we draw a part of ourselves, a part of a larger whole.
 Such a drawing is like a piece of life showing our story from birth to the present day.
 Each field represents an area, so we can create a self-portrait of the soul by drawing a fractal.

-With a fractal drawing we reveal ourselves, our subconscious, our inner world, the sum of all past experiences, problems, illnesses, sorrows and joys.
+With a fractal drawing, we reveal ourselves, our subconscious, our inner world, the sum of all past experiences, problems, illnesses, sorrows and joys.
 With it, we discover the essence of our personality, the spectrum of our possibilities, strengths and weaknesses.
 It allows us to see ourselves, our current real state, and gradually change it into what we want to become.

 How to make fractal art and why try it?

-The fractal drawing method is based on drawing a spontaneous drawing made of lines and colors.
+The fractal drawing method is based on drawing a spontaneous drawing made of lines and colours.
 A fractal drawing is easy to draw as it can be drawn by anyone who can hold a pencil in his hand, no artistic talent is required for this.
 First, an initial fractal drawing is made according to certain rules, on the basis of which an analysis of the current state is discussed, followed by the correction of the internal state by making correction fractals.

 Positive effects of drawing fractal drawings: